rogi-rogi/rogi-rogi/README.md

 **I make possibilities real — through code.**

-And I hope that by sharing the struggles I’ve walked through, others may find it easier to bloom.
+And I hope other people will be able to bloom on the mud path I've walked.

 <br>